maria-jansson/1dv609_a1_part_1/Practice_ write_run_tests.md

 | Coverage | 100% | 100% | 100% | 100% | 100% |

-### Reflection Questions - You should be able to answer these questions in depth
+### Reflection Questions

+During Examination you may be asked these or related questions.
+You should be able to answer these questions in depth.

 - How many tests are needed to find all bugs in the example?
 - What are the missing tests you think would be good to add?
 - What is **good test data** for this example and why?
 - Can we and should we test private methods?
 - Can all code be covered by code coverage?
 Why not?
-- What kind of "asserts" can be done in your testing framework?
+- What kind of "asserts"/"expects" can be done in your testing framework?
 Make a summary.
 - What kind(s) of Code Coverage is shown in your code coverage tool?
 What does it mean?